Pastebin.com: History

 In April 2020, Pastebin.com removed their built-in search feature and restricted their web scraping API, including for paid lifetime subscribers of Pastebin Pro.
 As an additional spam prevention measure, pastes from users not logged in are hidden from the list of recent pastes, visible in the site's side bar.

 In September 2020, two new features were added to the site.
 Users became able to password-protect pastes from viewing and request the paste be deleted immediately once viewed.

 On October 14, 2020, the terms of service were updated and the mention that contributions were CC BY-SA was removed.

-Pastebin.com is a popular source of dark web .onion links.
+Pastebin.com is a popular source of .onion links that lead to the dark web.